mindok/hugodeploy/README.md

 ## How does it work?
 hugodeply keeps a local copy of the latest version of all files successfully sent to to the deployment target. hugodeploy does a binary compare of the file contents ready to deploy with this local copy to determine whether a file needs to be deployed.
 This is handy where you have images, videos, bloated javascript libraries etc that are slow to send - they only get sent once.

 hugodeploy minifies html, css, js, json and XML by default prior to deploying.
 You can disable this using the DontMinify option in the config file or the -m flag.

 ## TODOs
 1. Fix up path handling for directories so they can be relative to working directory rather than absolute
-2. Modify ftp invocation infrastructure so it is substituable with another deployment method (e.g. sftp, scp). sftp is kinda done, but not tested AT ALL, and not plumbed in
+2. Modify ftp invocation infrastructure so it is substitutable with another deployment method (e.g. sftp, scp). sftp is kinda done, but not tested AT ALL, and not plumbed in
 3. Allow file ignores (like .gitignore) so we don't get random stuff like .DS_Store sent over the wire.
 Done at a naive level - good enough for me.
 4. <del>Allow specification of website root in ftp client</del> DONE
 5. Clean up some of the interaction between package level variables, command line flags & viper in cmd/root.go